kcsurapaneni/docker/README.md

 - `docker logs <container-id>` - Shows logs along with timestamp
 - `docker rm <container-id>` - Remove container
 - `docker rmi <image-id>` - Remove image

+## Dockerfile

+Docker files contains a set of steps, instructions or directives which are used via `docker build` command to create a docker image

+### Structure

+- Each line will have instruction and arguments
+- It's a convention to have all the instructions on CAPS to distinguish between arguments. (`FROM nginx`)

+### Instructions

+- `FROM` - sets the base image for a build and it is a must instruction (e.g. alpine)
+- `LABEL` - adds metadata of an image (e.g. description, maintainer)

+> <p style="color:red"> Following 3 instructions will created a new layer per instruction </p>

+- `RUN` - runs commands in a new layer (e.g. installs or configuration)
+- `COPY` - will copy the files from source (client machine) to destination (new image layer)
+- `ADD` - It also does the same as `COPY`, but in addition to that we can use remote URL and do the extraction

+- `CMD` - It defines default executables of a container.
+If you want to run a web server on creating a container from image by default, then you can specify this and it is automatically starts.
+This can be overridden by docker run command arguments.

+- `ENTRYPOINT` - does the same thing as `CMD`, but can't be overridden

+> We can also use both `CMD` and `ENTRY point` together in a single file, where `CMD` specifies default options to the executable specified in the `ENTRYPOINT` instruction

+- `EXPOSE` - informs docker what port the container app is running on (metadata only, no network configuration)